mosaiqone/user_guide_utils/Docker cheat sheet.md

 sudo systemctl restart docker
 ```

-with the following command you can check whether the environmental variables are set correctly:
+With the following command you can check whether the environmental variables are set correctly:
 ```sh
 sudo systemctl show docker --property Environment
 ```